alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 Source: [Ph.D.
 Comics](http://www.phdcomics.com/comics/archive.php?comicid=839)
 {: .centered }

-In many respects, going for a Ph.D. is like starting a startup.
-Not working at a startup, founding a startup.
-Both demand dedication.
-Both end up becoming your life.
+In many respects, the mindset of Ph.D. candidates matches the mindset of startup founders.
+Both demand unending dedication.
+Both can take over your life.
 It takes around 5 years to get a Ph.D., and it can take 5 years for people to even learn about your startup.
-You shoulder a lot of stress, but you're not supposed to tell anybody about it because you need to look like you know what you're doing and have a plan.
+You shoulder a lot of stress, but you're not supposed to tell anybody about it because you need to look like you know what you're doing.
-They demand a similar skillset, and I suspect there's a big overlap between people with or considering Ph.D.s and startup founders.

 If a startup is a bet against the world that you can build something useful, then a Ph.D. is a bet against the world that you can discover something that no one has ever seen before.

-That's not to say they're the same, because they certainly aren't.
+That's not to say they're the same.
 [Paul Graham says everybody should try founding a startup.](http://paulgraham.com/notnot.html) No one says everybody should try getting a Ph.D..